 Unconventional homes call for unconventional forms of financing.
 Most mortgages come with minimum limits on how much you can borrow, which tiny houses often don’t meet.
 Also, they can only be used for homes with a solid foundation — many tiny houses are built with the ability to be moved from one place to another.

 Imagine this scenario: Amelia recently graduated from college and was loaded with student debt.
 Owning a home was always a dream of hers, but getting there seemed impossible with her monthly student loan payments and entry-level job.
 A tiny house, however seemed like a possibility — which became a reality when she found a pre-built RV house for $68,000 through a tiny house manufacturer.

 Here’s how the costs broke down:

 She looked around for different personal loans and decided to finance directly through the manufacturer — it was easier and the rates weren’t that different from what other lenders were offering.
 She got a 15-year loan with a 5.59% interest rate and a 20% down payment of $13,535.60 — which her parents loaned her without interest.
 This meant that she had 15 years of monthly repayments of $445.

-Other costs included a $97.02 annual registration fee for a 9,000 pound trailer in New York State and $950 monthly rental fee for an RV spot with electricity and water included.
+Other costs included a $97.02 annual registration fee for a 9,000-pound trailer in New York State and a $950 monthly rental fee for an RV spot with electricity and water included.

 Her total housing costs added up to about $1403.08 per month.